anikrooz/housebatt/README.md

 # Code for ESP32 to manage VW 44.4v batteries

-Uses Vertiv / Emerson R48 Power Supply as the charger (included as submodule here; see below on cloning), SoyoSource GTN 1200 inverter via RS485, and interfaces with VW GTE battery packs via CAN bus.
+Uses Vertiv / Emerson R48 Power Supply as the charger, SoyoSource GTN 1200 inverter via RS485, and interfaces with VW GTE battery packs via CAN bus.
 The ESP32 has one built-in CAN controller but this code uses MCP2515 transceivers to allow for multiple buses over shared SPI.

 The job of this system is to respond to incoming MQTT messages of instantaneous in/out grid power and try to keep it to zero, by either charging or discharging the batteries.
 Code for energy meter publishing over MQTT in separate repository, but simply put this will subscribe to a tinyMQTT broker and expects a message every 500ms or so.